jessicay1464/apcsa-freedom-project/blog/entry03.md

 ### What is my plan for the Spring Break?

 ### Skills
- * `How to Google`
- * `Problem Decomposition`
  * Two skills that I have accomplished while tinkering in these few weeks of tinkering will be `How to Google` and `Problem Decomposition` because in these cases, I was able to use Google, as a tool to help me understand and learn the tool.
-In some cases, when I look through some parts of the code, I have met some misunderstandings and difficulties
+In some cases, when I look through some parts of the code, I have met some misunderstandings and difficulties.
+With the help of Google, I was able to continue with my journey with Python and finding out how we can continue with my project with the connection and the connection of python.
 ### EDP

 ### Sources